Frequently Asked Questions

 - Yes, bring everything on the list.
 If you need to borrow equipment, you can let us know on your registration form - we have sleeping bags, sleeping pads, and backpacks that you can rent at no cost.
 Additionally, New Hampshire can be cold in August and September, especially when you are out on the trail.
 In particular, having a raincoat is very important in keeping you both dry and warm.
 Once you have everything, try not to bring too much more—extra weight adds up fast!

-- What about buying equipment?
+- Do I need to buy new equipment?
 Is it okay to bring my grandma’s old frame pack from 1935?

-- Of course not!
+- You don't need to go buy lots of new equipment!
 Old-school gear is MUCH more hardcore than something with the tags still on it . . . don’t waste lots of money getting gear that looks sweet, when you haven’t been out in the woods a whole lot.
 Wait until you’ve done some hiking in the fall before you invest in that $250 pack.
 Make sure your boots don’t give you any blisters, make sure you have some warm fleece or other non-cotton clothes, grab your rain gear, and you’re set!
 Besides, did you know 1935 was the first year DOC Trips were run?

 - Again, don’t spend a whole lot of money on brand new equipment when decent stuff will work just as well!